-- Pomeranian dog wont eat unless hand fed.
+- Pomeranian dogs won’t eat unless hand fed.

 - My puppy is a fussy eater.

-You have most likely been feeding your Pomeranian the same food each day for quite a while so it’s hardly surprising that he starts not wanting to eat it.
-He’s not eating the food because he just doesn’t like it anymore.
+You have most likely been feeding your Pomeranian the same food each day for quite a while, so it’s hardly surprising that he starts not wanting to eat it.
+Your dog won’t eat dry food anymore because he doesn’t like it.

 How to Feed a Fussy Dog

-Treats to tempt your puppy can consist of a sardine, a teaspoon of tinned tuna, salmon, grated cheese, puppy milk, or plain yoghurt added to his puppy food.
+Treats to tempt your puppy include a sardine, a teaspoon of tinned tuna, salmon, grated cheese, puppy milk, or plain yogurt added to his puppy food.

-Food flavor can be enhanced by warming the food before serving during the winter months.
+Food flavor can be enhanced by warming the food before serving it in winter.